Cork300 will celebrate Royal Cork Yacht Club’s 300th anniversary, where it all began, and Cork’s maritime haven, with a series of events this summer.

 - AIB Irish Team Racing Championships 2020

-A Gala dinner will also take place later in the year once restrictions allow.
+A Gala dinner will also take place in 2021 once restrictions allow.

 For more information, please contact firstname.lastname@example.org